Self-Refining Language Model Anonymizers via Adversarial Distillation: Dataset Details

 Building on these insights, we constructed a new corpus of texts with similar contextual PII disclosure patterns.
 Using the profiles of the 25 authors from the main eval dataset, we prompted an LLM to produce 20 new text samples per profile (500 texts in total), explicitly guiding the model to emulate the characteristics observed in the initially identified hard examples.

 \paragraph{Validation of generated samples.} To confirm the relative difficulty of the newly generated samples, we applied the same iterative anonymization process used during the filtering stage.
 Only 59.6\% (298 out of 500) of the texts could be successfully anonymized according to our criteria (see Figure~\ref{fig:anonymization_iteration}).
 This contrasts sharply with the original SynthPAI data used to construct the main eval dataset, where a much higher proportion (approximately 85.7\%, 2,693 out of 3,143) could be anonymized within the same number of iterations.
-These results show that the examples are significantly more challenging for current techniques to anonymize.
-We subsequently used this dataset alongside the main eval data to specifically assess the effective of the methods more under difficult anonymization scenarios.
+These results indicate that the new examples are significantly more challenging for current techniques to anonymize.
+We used this dataset alongside the main eval data to specifically assess the effectiveness of anonymization methods under more difficult scenarios.